What is ethanol?

 – See more at: http://www.growthenergy.org/ethanol-issues-policy/environment/#sthash.akZ3VW4h.dpuf

-What are the emissions reductions gained from ethanol?
+What are the emission reductions gained from ethanol?

 The carbon dioxide released when ethanol is burned is balanced by the carbon dioxide captured when the crops are grown to make ethanol.
 This differs from petroleum, which is made from plants that grew millions of years ago.
 On a life cycle analysis basis, corn-based ethanol production and use reduces greenhouse gas emissions (GHGs) by up to 52% compared to gasoline production and use.
 Cellulosic ethanol use could reduce GHGs by as much as 86%.